albinlundin/DurianGenomeAnalysis/README.md

 To check the quality of the trimmed reads FastQC was used once again.
 Shown below is the phred per base sequence quality plot after trimming:
 ![image](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/results/FastQC_rna/after_preprocessing/RNA_phred_after_trimm.png "Phred scores after trimming")

 The phred score definetely improved after trimming which is positive.
-Also, worth noting is that FastQC still complains about sequence duplication levels and overrepresented sequences after trimming, but I think that is fine since this is regarding RNA sequences meaning that there could be naturally occuring uneven coverage of the different RNA transcripts.
+Also, worth noting is that FastQC complains about sequence duplication levels and overrepresented sequences after trimming, but I think that is fine since this is regarding RNA sequences meaning that there could be naturally occuring uneven coverage of the different RNA transcripts.

 ### Mapping, structural-, and functional annotation
 #### Star mapping